-&lt;sup>68 Report to the Hungarian Government on the visit to Hungary carried out by the European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (CPT) from 24 March to 2 April 2009, 8 June 2010, paragraph 120.
+67 Report to the Hungarian Government on the visit to Hungary carried out by the European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (CPT) from 24 March to 2 April 2009, 8 June 2010, paragraph 120.

-&lt;sup>69 Events documented as having occurred between 1 Jan 2014 and 31st Dec 2018.
+68 Events documented as having occurred between 1 Jan 2014 and 31st Dec 2018.

-&lt;sup>70 Companies based in Germany and Switzerland promoted body worn electric shock devices.
+69 Companies based in Germany and Switzerland promoted body worn electric shock devices.
 Both companies subsequently removed all promotional material from their websites.

-PKI Electronic Intelligence, Stun-Cuffs for foot, Stun-Cuffs for hand, available at: www.pki-electronic.com/products/police-customs-and-military-equipment/stun-cuffs-for-foot-stun-cuffs-for-hand/.
+70 PKI Electronic Intelligence, Stun-Cuffs for foot, Stun-Cuffs for hand, available at: www.pki-electronic.com/products/police-customs-and-military-equipment/stun-cuffs-for-foot-stun-cuffs-for-hand/.
 Whilst the Legal Affairs and Human Rights Committee of the Parliamentary Assembly of the Council of Europe Rapporteur "confirmed that this item still appeared on PKI's website when accessed on 8 November 2017", it has subsequently been removed.
-See Council of Europe, Committee on Legal Affairs and Human Rights, PACE, "Strengthening international regulations against trade in goods used for torture and the death penalty", Report Doc.
+See Council of Europe, Committee on Legal Affairs and Human Rights, PACE, strengthening international regulations against trade in goods used for torture and the death penalty, Report Doc.
 14454, 15 December 2017, paragraph 24.

-marketing materials for "Electric Ankle Cuffs" described as a "behaviour controlling system forced to be worn on the prisoner's ankles", capable of delivering a "high-voltage shock" of 200 KV.
-The Because the promotion of such goods is now prohibited in EU member States, once they were appraised of this activity, the French Government and the trade fair organisers acted swiftly, investigating the case, closing down the company's stall, and removing the company representatives from the trade fair.
+system forced to be worn on the prisoner's ankles", capable of delivering a "high-voltage shock" of 200 KV.71 Because the promotion of such goods is now prohibited in EU Member States, once they were appraised of this activity, the French Government and the trade fair organisers acted swiftly, investigating the case, closing down the company's stall, and removing the company representatives from the trade fair.